Christy S. Coleman

 Christy S. Coleman is an American historian.
-She is the executive director of the Jamestown-Yorktown Foundation and former president and chief operating officer of the American Civil War Museum.
+She is the executive director of the Jamestown-Yorktown Foundation and former president and chief executive officer of the American Civil War Museum.
+Born in central Florida Coleman grew up in Williamsburg, Virginia.
+She left a course at the College of William & Mary to pursue a career in acting.
+She worked briefly at a museum in Baltimore and as a stockbroker before earning degrees in museum studies from Hampton University.
+Coleman became a director at the Colonial Williamsburg Foundation where, in 1994, she re-enacted a slave auction.
+In 1999 she became CEO of the Charles H. Wright Museum of African American History, she joined the American Civil War Museum and the Jamestown-Yorktown Foundation in 2019.

 Early life and education

 Coleman was born in central Florida but her family moved to Williamsburg, Virginia, in 1973.
 She attended Magruder Elementary School, named after a Confederate general, but learned through her parents African American history and culture growing up.
 As a teenager in 1982, she earned a summer position as a character actor for a slave named Rebecca at the Colonial Williamsburg Foundation.
-She wished to continue a career in theatre and enrolled at the College of William & Mary with a major in Government and a minor in Theater, but dropped out after two years to pursue her acting career.
+She wished to continue a career in theatre and enrolled at the College of William & Mary with a major in government and a minor in theater, but dropped out after two years to pursue her acting career.

 Coleman accepted a museum position in Baltimore, Maryland on the assumption that it would allow for easy access to New York City and future acting possibilities.
 However, she discovered there was a tenuous relationship between the museum and public housing which stood across from it.
 As a result, she began to develop programs to engage the kids and families in public housing with the museum such as junior volunteer programs.
 Her efforts were often rejected by the museum management and she quit to pursue a career as a stockbroker.
-Her interest in history lead her to return to school and earn a Bachelor of Arts and Master's degree from Hampton University in museum studies.
+Her interest in history led her to return to school and earn a Bachelor of Arts and Master's degree from Hampton University in museum studies.
 Although she began working full-time as an interpreter at Colonial Williamsburg, her program required an internship.
 Her advisor placed her at their development office and she wrote her thesis as a proposal for reimagining the African American History programming at Foundation.